mr2527/pop_OS-win10-KVM-setup/README.md

 **PLEASE go to [Bryan's guide](https://github.com/bryansteiner/gpu-passthrough-tutorial/blob/master/README.md) and read how to do it there and understand the complications and implications.**

 Since I did not need that part I will be skipping it.
-The next steps are applicable if you needed the patch or not.
-Dynamic binding is not necesarrily required.
+The next steps are applicable if you need the patch or not.
+Dynamic binding is not necessarily required.
 But it works in my case so I suggest looking into it.
 I will provide instructions below.

 <h2 name="VM logistics">
 ***OPTIONAL*** VM Dynamic Binding
 </h2>
 How: Libvirt has a hook [Libvirt hooks](https://libvirt.org/hooks.html) system that grants you access to running commands on startup or shutdown of the VM.
 The scripts that are located within the directory `/etc/libvirt/hooks`.
 If the directory cannot be found or does not exist, create it.

 ```
 $ sudo mkdir /etc/libvirt/hooks